csinko/spur/README.md

 # spur
 Choose which operating system to boot into using a hardware switch.
+It's pretty cool.